douglas125/medical_assistance_bot/README.md

 python medical_assistant.py
 ```

+Sample interactionf can be found in the [interaction log file](log.md).
+These samples demonstrate that LLM based models have more flexibility to handle out-of-distribution questions while the search-based model (using GloVe to retrieve relevant QA pairs) works better when the structure of the questions is more similar to what is presented in the base data set.

 # Solution Approach

 In order to expedite the development of the solution and obtain high-quality results, a pre-trained LLM model was used.
 The LLM model qwen3:1.7b was chosen because it provides good compromise considering runtime, time allowed for developing the solution and quality of responses.